Green Your Turkey Day!

 - Urge your guests to compost.
 Make an obvious compost bin and label what can go in there.
 Same for recycling.

 - Decrease your energy usage.
-Turn off the NFL game and play some football outside together as a family.
+Turn off the NFL game for at least part of the day and play some football outside together as a family.

 Lastly, Don't cook too much.
 Use Less Stuff has a handy dandy chart: